The Flatfile Command Line Interface (CLI) provides tools to develop, deploy, and manage Listeners in your Flatfile environment.

 Develop Locally

-Use the develop command to run your listener locally with live reloading for rapid iteration.
+Use develop to run your listener locally with live reloading

 Manage Agents

-Use the agents commands to list, download, or delete deployed Agents as needed.
+Use agents commands to list, download, or delete deployed agents

 develop

-Run your project as a local listener with automatic file watching and live reloading.
+Run your listener locally with automatic file watching and live reloading.

 npx flatfile develop [file-path]